denzelrenner/LIFE4136-Group1-Rotation2/README.md

 We will view the best tree file using the ITOL website.
 To do this the steps below were followed

   1.Follow the link provided to the ITOL website

   2.Click on the `Upload a tree` option

   3.Navigate to the `Tree file` field and select the `choose file` option.
 Search through your files to locate the raxml file with the `.besttree` extension and upload it.

+  4.Replace the accession code names at the tip of the tree with the real thing

 ### g10577
 1.Made a new fasta file of a multiple sequence alignment using the top BLASTp hits with the g10577_tetraploid_GATK_>0.75 amino acid sequence